meteor/react-packages/docs/client-npm.md

 ### 2. Add the npm modules you want to packages.json

 After you have added the packages, run your app once to let some initial setup happen.
 Then, you should have a file called `packages.json` in the root of your app.
 Put any NPM packages you would like to load here.
-You'll also want the `exposify` package for step 4.
-We'll use `react-router` as an example:
+We'll use `react-router` as an example, and you'll also want the `exposify` package for step 4:

 ```js
 {